What is EHR integration?

 What does EHR stand for?

 Electronic Health Records (EHR) are digitalized versions of a patient's medical history that their provider maintains.
 These reports include essential clinical and administrative data relevant to an individual's care under a healthcare provider.
-An EHR health system automates access to information, streamlines the clinician's workflow, empowers evidence-based decision making, quality management, and outcomes reporting.
+An EHR health system automates access to information, streamlines the clinician's workflow, empowers evidence-based decision making, and improves quality management and outcomes reporting.
 Examples of reports include progress notes, patient demographics, medications, problems, past medical history, vital signs, laboratory data, immunizations, and radiology reports.

 What are EHR platforms?